Remote Trace Viewer Tool

 Prerequisites¶

-Read access rights to the location of the trace profile on Intel Gaudi server.
+Read access rights to the trace profile on the local machine.

 Using RTV¶

-To download the RTV tool, open https://perfetto.habana.ai/, select from left bar “Trace Processor Shell” and download the tool for windows or Linux.
+To download the RTV tool, open the habana-perfetto application, select from left bar “Trace Processor Shell” and download the tool.

-Open a terminal window (or a console on Windows) and navigate to the directory where the
+Open a terminal window and navigate to the directory where the

 Wait for the trace file to load.
-Upon running the script, if needed, enter the password for the SSH connection to Intel Gaudi server.
-The script will then start loading the remote trace file.
+The script starts loading the trace file.
 Allow the file to fully load, and upon completion, a confirmation message indicating the successful loading of the trace will appear.
 For example:

 processor_shell.cc:1636 Trace loaded: 3671.31 MB in 197.14s (18.6 MB/s)

 Select the native accelerator.
-To load the trace file, in your browser, select “YES, use loaded trace” button as shown in the screenshot below.
+To load the trace file, in your app, select “YES, use loaded trace” button as shown in the screenshot below.

 Troubleshooting¶